daveyarwood/car/README.md

 > Note: **due-at** is an alternative way to use tasks; it should be used on its own, without an **interval** or **last-done** value set.
 You should use **due-at** for tasks you only have to do once in a blue moon (say, at 100,000 miles), and **interval**/**last-done** for tasks you do more regularly.

+### Editing a task

+You can always set `last-done` via the method above (`car <name-of-task> <when-done>` or `car last <name-of-task> <when-done>`.

+You can also set `interval` and `due-at` like this:

+    $ car oil-change interval 6000
+    Oil change: due every 6000 miles.

+    $ car rotate-tires due-at 110000
+    Rotate tires: last done at 102000, due at 108000.
+    # note: we're getting unpredictable results here because 'due-at' is being set on a
+    # set on a task that also has values for 'interval' and 'last-done' (see note above)

+You can also get rid of values you don't want, if you'd like, by setting them to 0:

+    $ car 'oil change' interval 0
+    Deleted interval setting for Oil change.

+    $ car rotate-tires due-at 0
+    Deleted due-at setting for Rotate tires.

+### Renaming a task

+    $ car rename oil-change 'Change oil'
+    Oil change: renamed to Change oil.

 ### Deleting a task

     $ car delete replace-cabin-air-filter